Abdallah-Afifi/Analysis-of-Sorting-Algorithms/Algorithms/Heap Sort.md

  # Heapify Function
 Heap Sort uses a "heapify" operation, which is an essential part of the algorithm.
+It ensures that every parent node has children that are less than it in the max-heap case, and children that are greater than it in the min-heap case by working recursively starting from the last parent node.
 The heapify operation takes O(log n) time, where n is the number of elements in the heap.
 Since heapify is called n times in the worst case, the overall time complexity of the algorithm is O(n log n).